Pentagon warns of disruptions as Army, Marines both lack confirmed leaders for first time

 Both can serve as “acting” chiefs, but can do nothing that would presume confirmation.
 As a result, they can’t move into the main residences or offices, or issue formal planning guidance, which is traditional for a new leader.
 And officials have also warned that there are some authorities, including some budgeting powers, that don’t shift to acting leaders.

 “We need these leaders in place to ensure the readiness of our force,” said Army Secretary Christine Wormuth, speaking at the ceremony.
 “And we need to end all of this uncertainty for our military families.”
-She noted that officers and their families are in limbo, waiting to see if they will move or not to new bases, states and job.
+She noted that officers and their families are in limbo, waiting to see if they will move or not to new bases, states and jobs.

+In a recent comment, Tuberville said it is up to the Democrats to schedule votes on the nominations.
+“I am not stopping anyone from getting confirmed, and I am not stopping anyone from voting.
+Democrats could simply put these nominations up for a vote, but they clearly don’t want to,” he said.

+Democrats have said that doing individual votes on each of the nominations would take months, and would eat up valuable time that the Senate needs to address other issues.
+In the past, senators have routinely voted en masse on large numbers of nominations and doing individual votes more rarely on ones that are less likely to be unanimous.

 Smith addressed the issue in a letter to the force on Thursday, laying out the need for the Corps to continue modernization efforts and broader programs to improve warfighting.